runtimeverification/proof-checker/Performance.md

 # Experiments and Evaluation of ZK Backends

 We present our experiments and evaluation of several ZK backends.

-Our benchmark can be divided into two categories:
+## Benchmark Set Description

+We use two benchmark sets for our evaluation:
 Direct Implementation and Proofs of Proofs.

-## Benchmark Set - Direct Implementation
+### Direct Implementation

 In this category, we consider four simple programs in the areas of blockchain and AI and use several ZK backends to directly generate their ZK proofs.